Best Waders For Winter Fishing – Guide Tips For Warmer Feet

 Boot foot waders will only be the best waders for winter fishing if you buy them 1 or 2 sizes bigger than your normal shoe size.
 I wear a size 10 shoe but I wear size 13 waders in the winter.

-The reason I do this is because you want the extra room which creates a little air pocket which helps insulate your feet better.
+The reason I do this is that you want the extra room which creates a little air pocket that helps insulate your feet better.

 The extra room in your boots also allows you to add more socks if you need to without restricting blood circulation in your feet.

 Restricted blood circulation can make your feet even colder which is the big problem with stocking foot waders that guys wear year-round.